CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The CLI runs the [flow](#/docs#flow) in the file we have passed to it, namely **hello_world.sl**.
 The [flow](#/docs#flow) begins with an [import](#/docs#imports) of the operations file, **print.sl**, using its [namespace](#/docs#namespace) as the value for the [imports](#/docs#imports) key.
 Next, we enter the [flow](#/docs#flow) named `hello_world` and begin its [workflow](#/docs#workflow).
 The [workflow](#/docs#workflow) has one [task](#/docs#task) named `sayHi` which calls the `print` [operation](#/docs#operation) from the operations file that was imported.
 The [flow](#/docs#flow) passes the string `"'Hello, World'"` to the `print` [operation's](#/docs#operation) `text` [input](#/docs#inputs).
 The print [operation](#/docs#operation) performs its [action](#/docs#action), which is a simple Python script that prints the [input](#/docs#inputs), and then returns a [result](#/docs#results) of `SUCCESS`.
 Since the flow does not contain any more [tasks](#/docs#task) the [flow](#/docs#flow) finishes with a [result](#/docs#results) of `SUCCESS`.

 ##CloudSlang Reference
-This reference begins with a brief introduction to CloudSlang files and their structure followed by an alphabetical listing of CloudSlang keywords and concepts.
+This reference begins with a brief introduction to CloudSlang files and their structure, an alphabetical listing of CloudSlang keywords and concepts, and several examples, including one from which many of the code snippets below are taken.

 ###CloudSlang Files
 CloudSlang files are written using [YAML](http://www.yaml.org).
 The recommended extension for CloudSlang files is **.sl**, but **.sl.yaml** and **.sl.yml** will work as well.

 There are two types of CloudSlang files:

-+ flow - contains a list of tasks that call operations or subflows
++ flow - contains a list of tasks and navigation logic that calls operations or subflows
 + operation - contains an action that runs a script or method

 The following properties are for all types of CloudSlang files.
 For properties specific to [flows](#/docs#flow) or [operations](#/docs#operation), see their respective sections below.